 A 6-man match was planned for May 18, 1997’s Slamboree pay-per-view in Charlotte, North Carolina, pitting the nWo’s Wolfpac members Kevin Nash, Scott Hall, and Syxx (Sean Waltman) against Ric Flair, Roddy Piper, and NFL great Kevin Greene.

-Leading up to the match, there was much disagreement over who would go over as well as Waltman’s inclusion in the match.
+Leading up to the match, there was much disagreement over who would go over and Waltman’s inclusion in the match.

-Flair and company were booked to lose, which did not sit well with Piper, particularly because the match was taking place in "Flair Country."
+Flair and company were booked to lose, which did not sit well with Piper, particularly because the match occurred in "Flair Country."

 Flair also felt Waltman wasn’t big enough a star to be in the match in the first place.

-At the same time, Piper also had creative control in his contract, which allowed him the right to refuse to lose any match of his choosing.
+At the same time, Piper also had creative control over his contract, allowing him to refuse to lose any match of his choosing.